reframejs/reframe/docs/overview.template.md

  - WebAssembly may become the universal runtine that programmers always dreamed of.
  - Ability to choose from a high variety of languages that compile to JavaScript/WebAssembly

-So, JavaScript & React is a good choice for even non-interactive web apps.
+So, JavaScript & React is a good choice for non-interactive web apps as well.
 We expect the React adoption in the non-interactive views space to considerably increase.

 Ten years ago Jeff Atwood predicted that "Any application that can be written in JavaScript, will eventually be written in JavaScript.".